Irumbi/alx-low_level_programming/README.md

-A readme file about intoduction to C programming
+A readme file about introduction to c Programming